O'Donoghue v. United States: Article I tribunals

-Aliza Shatzman, co-founder of an organization that advocates for the labor rights of law clerks who work for the federal courts, has called for the D.C. judiciary's local courts to be regulated more similarly to other Article I tribunals.
+Aliza Shatzman, co-founder of an organization that advocates for the labor rights of law clerks who work for the federal courts, called for the D.C. judiciary's local courts to be regulated more similarly to other Article I tribunals in 2022.
 Congress has prohibited the local Council of the District of Columbia from passing any legislation to alter the composition of these courts, so this call would require congressional action.
 There are significant differences present in these local courts, compared to other Article I tribunals.
 For instance, the judges have de facto life tenure.
 (Note: They serve 15-year terms, and a renewal is presumed.
 It is rare for a judge to serve more than 30 years.)
 The D.C.
 Commission on Judicial Disabilities and Tenure, which handles judicial discipline, has never removed a judge for misbehavior.
 Shatzman reported experiencing instances of gender discrimination and retaliation that were handled inadequately.
 She attributed them to the way the local courts are designed, particularly alleging that the lax disciplinary procedures dissuade law clerks from filing reports and encourage the judges to treat them tyrannically.

 Article III courts

-In the 1970 legislation, Congress also said that it was acting pursuant to Article III in continuing the courts directly at-issue in O'Donoghue v.
-United States.
+In the 1970 legislation, Congress also said that the courts directly at issue in O'Donoghue v.
+United States were Article III courts exclusively.
 So they have continued to today.
 Because the courts of the District judiciary no longer have mixed duties and the Supreme Court has never approved a hybrid outside of the District, the holding of O'Donoghue v.
 United States does not describe any court that currently exists.